TheFloydman/LTTA/README.md

 # LTTA
-Linking Through the Ages, a guide for the Minecraft mod Mystcraft.
+Linking Through the Ages is a guide for Mystcraft, a mod for the Java Edition of Minecraft.
+Mystcraft comes with no instruction in-game, so this mod seeks to fill that hole.